FredKSchott/snowpack/www/_template/reference/configuration.md

 Configure how npm packages are installed.
 Settings that determine how Snowpack handles installing modules.See the section below for all options.

-## config.devOptions
-`todo`
-Default: TODO

-Configure your dev server.
-See the section below for all options.

-## config.buildOptions
-`todo`
-Default: TODO

-Configure your build.
-See the section below for all options.

-## config.testOptions

- Configure your tests.
-See the section below for all options.

- ——-
- Below here needs to be reordered

 ### installOptions.dest
 `string`
 Default:`”web_modules”`